 I am pleasantly surprised at how well I manage to keep up in an Spanish conversation (especially when it's with an Argentinian accent) - after all, I have never spent more than two weeks at a stretch in a Spanish-speaking country, and usually in English-speaking company.
 Here I can't even rely on the English crutch - I don't know if the others even know English.

 After all that heavy food and wine, not much gets done back in the office - but, fortunately, my paper is now finished, the preparations for tomorrow's meeting are done, I can take off relatively early.
 Having learned my lesson in the morning, I walk the 10 blocks or so back to the hotel, funny as I feel carrying my briefcase and wearing a jacket.
 Then off to another exploration, this time making it to a somewhat more downmarket pedestrian mall perpendicular to Calle Florida.
-There are some cinemas here - the evening promises to be long and lonely, I end up going into a cinema and seeing "Rumor has it", in which Jennifer Aniston is led to believe that the movie "The Graduate" may have been based on a real story involving her mother and grandmother.
+There are some cinemas here - the evening promises to be long and lonely, I end up going into a cinema and seeing "Rumor has it", in which the character played by Jennifer Aniston is led to believe that the movie "The Graduate" may have been based on a real story involving her mother and grandmother.
 Fortunately Argentina seems to be a subtitling and not dubbing country, because I detest dubbed movies.
 The cinema is quite shabby, there is a street person camped in the seat in front of me.
 The movie is pretty inane - question: why didn't they at least get Dustin Hoffman to play the male lead?
 He is still around and kicking.

 For dinner, I sit down in an outdoor pizzeria on the same street.
 Buenos Aires is half Italian - lots of Italian food here.
 The pizza is enormous, I can't finish it.
 Two or three beggars come up to me while I am eating, a rather disconcerting experience.
 After I decide I can't eat any more, I suggest to the waiter that he give the rest to some hungry passer-by - I expected him to take the pizza inside, maybe cut it into smaller pieces - but no, he stands around, waiting for some beggar to go by, but this just doesn't happen, and he gives up.